Martin Lewis on LPA Planning

 Care decisions can be delayed.

-Family members may disagree about what should happen next.
+Family members may disagree about what should happen next because they don’t know what your true wishes are.

-Applying to the Court of Protection for deputyship is possible, but it is slower and often more expensive than putting an LPA in place in advance.
+Applying to the Court of Protection for deputyship is possible, but it’s undoubtedly slower and more expensive than putting an LPA in place in the first place, which is sadly something many families only discover this when they’re already under pressure if someone has lost mental capacity.

-Why should an LPA be part of financial planning?
+Why should an LPA be part of your financial planning?

 Financial planning is not just about savings, investments and pensions.